 The radio started when I turned on the ignition.
-NPR was playing from when my wife had driven the car before me.
+NPR had been playing from when my wife drove the car before me.
 A guy was shrilly complaining about filling out paperwork for getting a vasectomy and being told that his wife also had to sign.
 He was livid and kept yelling, “this is my fertility!”
 The interviewer was gamely playing along, perhaps even as convinced as vasectomy man that his autonomy had indeed been violated.
 The man being interviewed went on to state that he had an epiphany come from this experience.
 “This is what women have to go through every day!” he forcefully exclaimed to the interviewer, as if a bolt of lightning had struck him from out of the blue.

 The man on NPR was seemingly oblivious to the nature of marriage as a social contract between two individuals.
 It’s not a stretch to say that choices of reproduction are some of the most central decisions within this contract.
 To enter into a covenant relationship, in which two people very often decide to have children, and to exclude your spouse from that decision without their knowledge is a breach of that covenant.
 The man was perfectly comfortable being dishonest with his spouse (and seemingly, the interviewer was sympathetic to this stance), as long as everything was within his control.
 He didn’t understand that the partnership of marriage means ceding some control to the relationship, through communication and mutual agreement.